aqiu384/p5r-walkthrough/src/overworld.md

 ##### Watching DVDs (Royal)
 * Unlocked: Multiple flags
-    * Buy TV from Yongen-Jaya recycling shop
+    * Buy DVD Player from Yongen-Jaya recycling shop
     * Pay one-time membership fee for Shibuya Central Street DVD shop
     * Can borrow 1 DVD at a time for free from shop with no set return date
 * Location: TV in your room